lwneal/gptwc/README.md

 ## gptwc: wc for GPT tokens

-A simple utility for counting tokens.
 The `wc` utility counts words or characters.
 The `gptwc` utility functions similarly but counts tokens.
-Tokens are smaller than words but larger than characters.
+Tokens are smaller than words but larger than characters, and are a more compact representation of text used by large language models.

 Use `gptwc` to check the number of tokens in a string, in order to remain under the token limit (eg. 4097) for your large language model API.
 Uses `tiktoken`.